javsort/StressTestModulithCW/T_Test_README.md

 ## How to run the t-test

+> ⚠️ **ATTENTION!**
+> The Stress Tests for this project were ran on Gatling 3.12.0.
+Even though there's a newer version, it is adviced to still not modify the test version to ensure proper functionality.

 ### Configuration A
 To run configuration A, it is sufficient to first:
 - Run the script `re_build_n_contain.bat`